fenago/deep-learning-essentials/Lab_8.md

 Summary
 =======

-In this lab, you learned two very important concepts: transfer learning and fine-tuning.
-Both help deep learning practitioners to leverage existing pre-trained models and adapt them to their own projects and datasets.
+1. Explored transfer learning and fine-tuning to adapt pre-trained models to specific datasets.

-Transfer learning is the re-use of models that have been trained on large datasets such as ImageNet (which contains more than 14 million images).
-TensorFlow provides a list of such pre-trained models in its core API.
-You can also access other models from renowned publishers such as Google and NVIDIA through TensorFlow Hub.

-Finally, you got some hands-on practice fine-tuning a pre-trained model.
+2. Used TensorFlow's pre-trained models from ImageNet and other sources like TensorFlow Hub.
-You learned how to freeze the early layers of a model and only train the last layers according to the specificities of the input dataset.
+3. Practiced fine-tuning by freezing early layers and retraining the final layers to suit your dataset.

-These two techniques were a major breakthrough for the community as they facilitated access to state-of-the-art models for anyone interested in applying deep learning models.
+4. These techniques have democratized access to advanced deep learning models.